It was the best of times, it was the worst of times.

 I had gone through some worst times these past couple of months, and being human, during these times you start searching for THE path.
 TeaD, in a way, I could understand what you're going through.
 But I took a more difficult path than you (I think!) or at least the one less traveled.
 In my search, I have come to three conclusions:

-2. To go back to the fundamentals, go to the main source that we know is the most valid of all - the Quran and the Sunnah
+1. I need to unlearn everything that I had already know and relearn it again2.
+To go back to the fundamentals, go to the main source that we know is the most valid of all - the Quran and the Sunnah

 3. To trust the ilmu and doa that you are always guided to the right ones.